zammad/zammad-org/src/sr/documentation/use/guides/ai.md

 ## Увод

 Zammad is getting even smarter!
-We are expanding Zammad's AI capabilities to help you manage support tickets even more efficiently.
-The initial focus is on ticket summaries, but more features will arrive soon! ✨🚀
+We are expanding Zammad's AI capabilities to help you manage support tickets even more efficiently. ✨🚀

 ::: info
 The AI features have to be configured and activated by your administrator.
 If you can't see it, it is not configured.